flokoe/bash-hackers-wiki/docs/snipplets/print_horizontal_line.md

 example](../commands/builtin/eval.md#expansion_side-effects).
 It completely
 depends on Bash due to its brace expansion evaluation order and array parameter parsing details.
-As above, the eval only inserts the COLUMNS expansion into the expression and isn\'t involved in the rest, other than to put the `_` value into the environment of the `_[0]` expansion.
+As above, the eval only inserts the COLUMNS expansion into the expression and isn't involved in the rest, other than to put the `_` value into the environment of the `_[0]` expansion.
 This works well since we\'re not creating one set of arguments and then editing or deleting them to create another as in the previous examples.